department-of-veterans-affairs/va.gov-team/platform/engineering/frontend/github-actions/github-actions-usage.md

 ## Workflow Functionality

-GitHub Actions allows us to define multiple pipelines, referred to as **workflows**.
+With GitHub Actions, we can create **workflows**, which are pipelines or automated processes that can be triggered by a variety of events.

 Workflows are made up of **jobs**, which are sets of steps or commands, representing tasks such as building and testing.

-The workflows you may find relevant are "Continuous Integration" and "Pull Request".
+The workflows you may find relevant are the "Continuous Integration" and "Pull Request" workflows.

 ### Continuous Integration workflow

-This workflow runs on every push to a branch.
-No matter how many commits you make locally, the workflow will only trigger each time you push.
+This workflow runs whenever changes are pushed to a branch.
+No matter how many commits you make locally, the workflow only gets triggered on push.

 It's responsible for typical CI processes, consisting of jobs such as building, testing, and deploying.

 It also has a job that lints files across the entire repo.
-For PRs, this gets skipped in favor of the linting in the "Pull Request" workflow, which only lints files changed.
+For PRs, this gets skipped in favor of the linting job in the "Pull Request" workflow, which only lints files changed.

 ### Pull Request workflow

-This workflow runs whenever a pull request is created or new commits are pushed to a pull request.
+This workflow runs whenever a pull request is created or commits are pushed to a pull request.

 Its jobs run certain checks on changed files, including:
 - Linting only files changed, which differs from the "Continuous Integration" linting that runs on all files in the repo
 - Raising concerns when Sentry calls are made in case PII is mistakenly included in the report
-- Reminding that icons should have ARIA attributes when they have functional purposes
+- Reminding that icons should have ARIA attributes when they are interactive
 - Double checking whether disabling ESLint rules is completely necessary

 When issues are detected, these checks annotate or comment on the relevant sections of code.